apache/spark/docs/sql-data-sources-jdbc.md

 ### Mapping Spark SQL Data Types from Microsoft SQL Server

-The below table describes the data type conversions from Oracle data types to Spark SQL Data Types, when reading data from a Microsoft SQL Server table using the built-in jdbc data source with the mssql-jdbc as the activated JDBC Driver.
+The below table describes the data type conversions from Microsoft SQL Server data types to Spark SQL Data Types, when reading data from a Microsoft SQL Server table using the built-in jdbc data source with the mssql-jdbc as the activated JDBC Driver.